SPECIAL TOPIC: SADDUCEES

-B. A ninth century a.d. rabbinical tradition (Aboth of Rabbi Nathan) says Zadok was a disciple of Antigonus of Sokho (2nd century b.c.), Zadok misunderstood a famous saying of his mentor involving "after dead rewards" and developed a theology that denied an afterlife and, thereby also denied the resurrection of the body.
+B. A ninth century a.d. rabbinical tradition (Aboth of Rabbi Nathan) says Zadok was a disciple of Antigonus of Sokho (2nd century b.c.).
+Zadok misunderstood a famous saying of his mentor, "after dead rewards," and developed a theology that denied an afterlife and, thereby also denied the resurrection of the body.

 C. Later within Judaism the Sadducees are identified with the Boethusians.
 Boethus was also a disciple of Antigonus of Sokho.
 He developed a theology similar to Zadok, which also denied an afterlife.

 D. The name Sadducee does not appear until the days of John Hyrcanus (135-104 b.c.), which is cited by Josephus (cf. Antiquities 13.10.5-6).
 In Antiquities 13.5.9 Josephus says there existed "three schools of thought," Pharisees, Sadducees, and Essenes.

 E. There is a rival theory that they came from the time of the Selucid rulers' attempts to Hellenize the priesthood under Antiochus IV Epiphanes (175-163 b.c.).
 During the Maccabean revolt a new priesthood was started in Simon Maccabees (142-135 b.c.) and his descendants (cf. I Macc.
 14:41).
-These new Hasmonean high priests were the possible start of the aristocratic Sadducees.
+These new Hasmonean high priests were possibly the start of the aristocratic Sadducees.
 The Pharisees developed during this same time from the Hasidim (i.e., "the separated ones," cf. I Macc.
 2:42; 7:5-23).

 F. There is the modern theory (i.e., T. W. Manson) that "Sadducee" is a transliteration of the Greek term sundikoi.
 This term referred to local authorities who interfaced with Roman authority.
 This may explain why some Sadducees were not aristocratic priests, but were members of the Sanhedrin.